Explore FREE downloadable educational materials.

 - Rash, more frequently seen in light-skinned individuals

-Complications of smallpox included severe bacterial infections of the skin and organs, sepsis, pneumonia, encephalitis, and keratitis.2
+Complications of smallpox included severe bacterial infections of the skin and organs, sepsis, pneumonia, encephalitis, and keratitis.

 The most common long-term health consequence of smallpox was scarring which could occur all over the body but most often on the face.
 Additional sequelae included stillbirths and spontaneous abortions, infertility in males, osteomyelitis, encephalitis, and blindness.
-Persons who recovered from smallpox illness developed long-term immunity.3 Historically, Variola Major was fatal in approximately 30 percent of cases.4
+Persons who recovered from smallpox illness developed long-term immunity.
+Historically, Variola Major was fatal in approximately 30 percent of cases.

 Malignant (Flat-type) Smallpox, a rare form of smallpox that was more common among children, was identified by skin lesions that developed slowly, merged together, and would become soft and flat.
-Most cases of flat-type smallpox were fatal due to toxemia, however, if a patient survived, the rash would heal without scabbing.5 This type of smallpox was fatal in approximately 97 percent of cases.6
+Most cases of flat-type smallpox were fatal due to toxemia, however, if a patient survived, the rash would heal without scabbing.
+This type of smallpox was fatal in approximately 97 percent of cases.

 Persons who developed modified smallpox, a form of the disease that occurred in smallpox vaccinated individuals when the vaccine failed to protect, would frequently suffer from fever, severe headache, backache and would have a rash lasting as long as a typical illness.
-The rash, however, would generally evolve through its stages more quickly and lesions were more superficial.9 Modified-type smallpox infections we rarely fatal.10
+The rash, however, would generally evolve through its stages more quickly and lesions were more superficial.
+Modified-type smallpox infections were rarely fatal.

-Symptoms of monkeypox are similar to smallpox but are generally milder.
-Individuals infected with monkeypox usually present with headache, backache, fever, chills, muscle aches, extreme fatigue and exhaustion.
-Swelling of the lymph nodes also occurs, which is a symptom not present with smallpox infection.11
+Symptoms of mpox are similar to smallpox but generally milder.
+Individuals infected with mpox usually present with headache, backache, fever, chills, muscle aches, extreme fatigue and exhaustion.
+Swelling of the lymph nodes also occurs, which is a symptom not present with smallpox infection.